 - The Bridge and The Gateway (Year 8) Colleges are generously staffed to provide support all day for the students focused upon attendance, punctuality and the progress made by students.
-Staffing in each college includes a learning mentor, College Manager, College Leader and a teacher responsible for curriculum development.
+Staffing in each college includes a Learning Mentor, Progress Leader Manager, Progress Leader and a teacher responsible for curriculum development.

-- Achievement for All programme focuses upon providing high quality learning programmes in The Bridge and The Gateway to ensure students make 2 sub-levels of progress and are on track to achieve their targets.
+- Achievement for All programme focuses upon providing high quality learning programmes in The Bridge and The Gateway to ensure students make age related expectations and are on track to achieve their targets.

-- Overstaffing in Year 9 English to deliver the Fresh Start Programme.
+- Overstaffing in Year 9 English to deliver Targeted Intervention.

 - Our PP students make more progress (from their starting points) in E&M than all students nationally

 - All students entitled to the pupil premium are highlighted on SIMs marks sheets and the focus throughout the school is on accelerating their progress

 - Monthly data is monitored at Key Stage 4 to track the progress of pupil premium students and adjust interventions where necessary

 - Weekly meetings amongst key colleagues within the colleges focused upon student progress and removing barriers to learning.

 - Additional classes in English and Maths at Key Stage 4 allows for smaller classes and flexible programmes and intensive lessons close to the exams